platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 ```

 For more information on how to handle multiple databases, multiple cores,
-and/or different access rights with services that support such features,
+and/or different permissions with services that support such features,
 see each service's dedicated page:

  - [MariaDB/MySQL](/add-services/mysql/_index.md#multiple-databases) (multiple databases and permissions)